jp-quant/jp-quant.github.io/_posts/2020-09-18-fbprophet_bayesian_glm.md

 ---

-### Demonstrating Linear Trend Model w/ Changepoints $$\delta$$
+### Demonstrating Linear Trend Model With $$\delta$$ Changepoints

 > **Remarks**: All values are randomly generated to produce such result, as such result means nothing without observed data to fit the priors to.
 This is purely demonstrative work.
 These lines of codes will be partially recycled for our final model built at the end.
-We primarily want to understand the components in pieces & how they come together.
+We primarily want to understand the components in pieces & how they come together, especially the role $$\delta$$ plays in our trend model.

 ---